Writing

 Current Musicology (2021)

-Please feel free to contact me for copies of any of these.
+Please feel free to contact me for copies of any of these pieces.

 Full CV available upon request.